Table of Contents[Hide][Show]

-Cruises offer you a slice of the planet you probably don’t get to see every day.
+Cruises offer a slice of the planet you don’t get to see every day.
 The turquoise waters of the Caribbean.
 Glaciers in Alaska.
-The exotic Western Mediterranean.
-Pretty much everywhere in between.
-This is definitely an upgrade from piling in the family people mover and going to visit grandma, although if you want to visit grandma, invite her on the family cruise.
-A cruise is truly a vacation with something to please everyone in the whole family.
+The exotic Western Mediterranean and everywhere in between.
+This is definitely an upgrade from piling in the van and going to visit grandma, although if you want to visit grandma, invite her on the family cruise.
+A family cruise is a vacation with something to please everyone.
 Cruises are great for kids of all ages, whether that kid is 8 or 88.

-A cruise is the perfect family vacation for so many reasons.
-It’s generally low cost in comparison to other vacations.
+Family cruises are generally low cost in comparison to other vacations.
 Your cruise includes food and entertainment.
-You don’t have to navigate.
-You can see multiple destinations without dragging your bags in and out of a new hotel room every day.
+Plus you can see multiple destinations without dragging your bags in and out of a new hotel room every day.

-One of the best selling points of a cruise for me is structured and supervised kids activities that are included in the cost of your cruise.
+One of the best selling points of a family cruise for me is supervised kids activities that are included in the cost.
 I have no problem admitting that I like a little vacation from my kids while we’re on vacation.
-I like spending time with them and doing things as a family, too, but a cruise lets us do both.
+I enjoy family time too, but a cruise lets us do both.

 On our last cruise, I got to introduce my son to the wonderful world of snorkeling.
 I also had a morning on an adults-only beach where no one said “Mom, watch this.”
 Not one time.
-Truly the best of both worlds and I believe the cruise offers the best of everything we love on vacation at a budget conscious price.
+Truly the best of both worlds.

-In addition to Disney Cruises, I recommend a Carnival Cruise for family cruises.
+In addition to Disney Cruises, I recommend Carnival Cruise for family cruises.
 Carnival Cruise Line offers “Camp Ocean” which is the kids program for ages 2-11.
-Kids are broken up into groups by age and take part in fun, marine–lifethemed activities that are just right for their age group.
+Kids are broken up into groups by age and take part in fun, marine-life themed activities.

-Camp Ocean offers Dr. Seuss themed activities, Build-A-Bear workshops and more.
-There is an upcharge for late night parties and certain other activities but Camp Ocean is definitely more than a cruise ship babysitting service.
-In addition to Camp Ocean, there are other activities kids can partake in, such as a Sky Course, Thrill Theater, various sports, and an arcade.
+Camp Ocean offers Dr. Seuss themed activities, Build-A-Bear workshops and is definitely more than a cruise ship babysitting service.
+In addition, there are other activities kids can partake in, such as a Sky Course, Thrill Theater, various sports, late night parties and an arcade.
+Some have an upcharge.
 There’s also a teen lounge.

-Both Norwegian’s Splash Academy and Royal Caribbean’s Adventure Ocean are very highly rated as well.
+Both Norwegian’s Splash Academy and Royal Caribbean’s Adventure Ocean are highly rated.
 Royal Caribbean tops the charts with space dedicated to kids activities and Norwegian Cruise Line offers a two-deck kids club.
 Also worth a mention is Princess Cruises Camp Discovery, which has recently been rebranded and updated.
-Princess Cruises have the reputation as being more of a luxury cruise line than isn’t as kid friendly as some, but it looks like the company is taking steps to change that.
+Princess Cruises has a reputation of being more of a luxury cruise line than isn’t as kid friendly, but it looks like the company is taking steps to change that.

-My husband and I have cruised with our family and sans kids and every ship we’ve been on has something for kids to do or for families to enjoy together.
+We’ve cruised with our family and sans kids and every ship we’ve been on has something kid-friendly.
 Luxury class cruises may be less family focused.
 If you have kids in the school-age range, you’re going to want to pay attention to the space and scope of the kids program.
-This gives you a good gauge to how much thought is put into the experience of younger passengers.

 Is a Disney Cruise Worth the Money?